 Creative Life

 Artistic expression is essential to the Willamette View culture in a way that distinguishes us from other senior living communities.
 A full range of creative programs and spaces are available and supported throughout the campus, attracting lifelong and professional artists to move here.
-In addition, many other residents have begun or revived artistic pursuits in our onsite artworks studio and woodworking shops.
+In addition, many other residents have begun or revived artistic pursuits in our onsite Artworks studio and woodworking shops.

 Pat Loken

-artworks at Willamette View
+Artworks at Willamette View

 - A drop-in, staffed, community art studio for beginners and accomplished artists alike.
 A monthly calendar and newsletter highlight current offerings, which can include: